 It’s not safe to use:

 Doctors suggest that you avoid certain medications.
 If you think you might need to take medication, it’s a good practice to keep pumped breast milk stored in the freezer for occasions that you need to take medication that could affect the baby.

-An older study in 1993 found that sex hormones such as estrogen and progestin can affect headaches in women.
+An older found that sex hormones such as estrogen and progestin can affect headaches in women.